ganesh4466/jenkins/README.md

 This breaks the expected build flow, as Node outputs are not available when MSBuild needs them.

 Adopting the first approach ensures a logical and reliable build process aligned with both dependency order and deployment requirements.

+Subject: Request for PR Approval – Standalone Pipeline Changes

+Hi [Leads' Names or Team],

+I’ve raised a PR that includes standalone pipeline changes.
+As part of this update, the combination changes (related to MSBuild and Node integration) have been removed for now.
+These will be addressed in the next release as part of the pipeline chaining implementation.

+Kindly review and approve the PR at your earliest convenience.

+Please let me know if any further clarification is needed.

+Best regards,